Perfexionists/perun/docs/logs.rst

     Original identification of the profile.
 This corresponds to the name of the generated profile and the original path.

+By default the profiles are sorted according to the timestamp.
+The sort order can be modified by setting either the :ckey:`format.sort_profiles_by` or the :doc:`cli` option ``--sort-by`` to a valid profile information attribute.
+Setting the command line option ``--sort-by`` has higher priority than the key set in the :ckey:`format.sort_profiles_by`.

 .. _logs-log:

 Customizing Logs